the1lab/1lab/src/1Lab/Data/Bool.lagda.md

 The construction of `not`{.Agda} as an equivalence factors through showing that `not` is an isomorphism.
-In particular, `not`{.Agda} is its own inverse, so we just need a proof that it's involutive, as is proven in `not-involutive`{.Agda}.
+In particular, `not`{.Agda} is its own inverse, so we need a proof that it's involutive, as is proven in `not-involutive`{.Agda}.
+With this, we can get a proof that it's an
-With this, we can get a proof that it's an equivalence:
+equivalence:

 ```agda
 isEquiv-not : isEquiv not